Kirkhill Astronomical Pillar: The epitome

 The significance for the year 2255 specified in the prediction is that it is a year in which a transit of Venus occurs; the eighth after that of 1769.
-During such a transit the Earth, Venus and the Sun must be closely aligned, in other words the heliocentric places (longitude) of the planets must very close, as shown by the predictions for the actual transit on 9 June 2255.
+During such a transit the Earth, Venus and the Sun must be closely aligned, in other words the heliocentric places (longitude) of the planets must be very close, as shown by the predictions for the actual transit on 9 June 2255.
 Therefore, since Erskine gives heliocentric places for Venus and Earth differing by about 35°, he was clearly not predicting a transit for 20 May.
 There is no astronomical phenomenon associated with that day but it must have had some significance for Erskine, as yet unexplained.

 Other inscriptions on the pillar

 There are inscriptions on the four sides of the pillar but they are now difficult to read.
 Fortunately some are recorded in Erskine's history of Uphall and others in the account of the same parish by James Primrose.
 Most are in Latin, often abbreviated, but translations have been given by James Primrose in his chapter on Kirkhill.